VinceJuliano/HyperBEAM/.github/documentation/tests.md

 2. In Settings -> Actions -> Runners on this repo, create a runner called self-hosted.
 Run these commands on it with the correct token for your runner

 ```
+echo 'youruser ALL=(ALL) NOPASSWD:ALL' | sudo tee /etc/sudoers.d/youruser
+sudo chmod 440 /etc/sudoers.d/youruser
+youruser ALL=(ALL) NOPASSWD:ALL

 mkdir actions-runner && cd actions-runner

 curl -o actions-runner-linux-x64-2.324.0.tar.gz -L https://github.com/actions/runner/releases/download/v2.324.0/actions-runner-linux-x64-2.324.0.tar.gz